arthurtw/arthurtw.github.io/_posts/2015-01-12-quick-comparison-nim-vs-rust.md

 (1) with map print    | **1x** | **1.75x** | **1.87x** | 1x=3.33s |
 (2) without map print | **1x** | **1.15x** | **1.72x** | 1x=0.78s |

-(Since Rust does bounds checking, to be fair, I added a column “Nim/bc:on” for Nim binaries with an additional `--boundChecks:on` flag.)
+(Since Rust does bounds checking, to be fair, I added a column “Nim/bc:on” for Nim binaries compiled with an additional `--boundChecks:on` flag.)

 ## Nim vs. Rust